 Equity-Focused Policy Design

 Across jurisdictions Indigenous and Black residences are disproportionately affected by housing instability and evictions.
-Most jurisdictions have initiatives oriented towards creating more equitable outcomes through policy and service delivery.
-This includes evidence-based identified priority groups and the development of standalone anti-racism strategies that incorporate housing as a priority area.
+Black renters and Immigrants are the primary priority group for equity-related housing initiatives across the United States.
+Additionally, these action plans are complimented by standalone anti-racism plans that incorporate housing as a priority area.

 Increased Interest in Tenant Navigation Services